rerun-io/rerun/docs/content/index.md

 - Jump right in with [Python](getting-started/python.md) or [Rust](getting-started/rust.md).
 - Follow up with a [walkthrough of the viewer](getting-started/viewer-walkthrough.md) and a tutorial on logging data with [Python](getting-started/logging-python.md) or [Rust](getting-started/logging-rust.md).
 - Dive deeper in the [Concepts](concepts) section.
-- The [Reference](reference) covers datatypes, configuration and API details.
+- The [Reference](reference) covers data types, configuration and API details.
     - Including simple examples of how to use each of the [loggable data types](reference/data_types)

 ## How does it work?